Why this Caribbean archipelago is a prime spot to visit next - KESQ

 Here’s the latest on the rules for domestic and international travelers.

-With more than 82% of the eligible population fully vaccinated, the destination has one of the highest vaccination rates in the United States, making it safer for all visitors.
+With more than 82% of the eligible population fully vaccinated, the destination has one of the highest US vaccination rates, making it safer for all visitors.

 A revived ‘support local’ movement